AdamWang00/slots/README.md

 # slots
-Java project that launches a slot machine application with UI.
+Java project that launches a slot machine GUI.
+Built with AWT and Swing.
 Compile and run `RunSlots.java`.